xelanola/CM515-course-2025/modules/02_RStudio/README.md

     * Do I **enjoy** these subjects?
     * Am I **good at** them?
     * Will I **fit in**?
   * What about the **stories** we absorb from visual and print media?
-How do these influence whether we feel like this is "our thing" or not?
+How can we add to our cache of stories?

 <img align="center" src="webContent/MediaDepictions.jpg" width="800" >